VirtualHub Screenshots logo

 1970s

-1970s were the age in which microcomputers evolved, but the majority of operating systems we are going to cover are still minicomputer ones.
-This decade saw the rise of many historic operating systems including UNIX, Alto OS, Apple DOS and CP/M.
+1970s were the age in which microcomputers evolved, but many of the operating systems we are going to cover are still minicomputer ones.
+This decade saw the rise of many historic operating systems including Unix, Alto OS, Apple DOS, VAX/VMS and CP/M.

 Let's Go!